-A. The informal resolution process is a voluntary, remedies-based process designed to provide members of the Labouré community with an option to resolve certain disputes with other members of the community in a forum that is separate and distinct from the College's formal grievance processes under the Title IX Sexual Harassment Policy or the Sexual Misconduct Policy.
+The informal resolution process is a voluntary, remedies-based process designed to provide members of the Labouré community with an option to resolve certain disputes with other members of the community in a forum that is separate from the College's formal grievance processes under the Title IX Sexual Harassment Policy.

-Subject to approval by the Title IX Coordinator, the informal resolution process is available in matters involving a student Complainant and a student Respondent or an employee Complainant and an employee Respondent, but is not available in matters involving a student and an employee.
+Subject to approval by the Title IX Coordinator, the informal resolution process is available in matters involving a student Complainant and a student Respondent or an employee Complainant and an employee Respondent but is not available in matters involving a student and an employee.

-The purpose of the informal resolution process is to eliminate the conduct which has been reported by the Complainant (and prevent its recurrence), and place both individuals in a position to pursue their academic, working, and non-academic interests in a safe, respectful, and productive educational and working environment.
+The purpose of the informal resolution process is to eliminate the conduct which has been reported by the Complainant (and prevent its recurrence), and place both individuals in a position to pursue their academic, working, and non-academic interests in a safe and respectful environment.
 Under this process, there will be no disciplinary action taken against a Respondent, and the resolution will not appear on the Respondent's disciplinary record.